SchrodingerZhu/area-exam-survey/writing/reuse.typ

 1. Imperative data structures are usually modified in place, as opposed to being completely recreated, thus avoiding the cycle of elimination and introduction inherent in functional structures.
 2. Deallocations in imperative programming are more explicit and precise, leading to potentially more efficient memory use.

 To approach the functional equivalent of these characteristics, beyond efficient reclamation, one also needs to ensure the uniqueness (or exclusivity) of managed objects.
-Here, RC-based (Reference Counting) strategies excel, as recent works in @perceus, @frame-limited, and @fp2 have started to establish a comprehensive set of RC-based reuse analysis and optimizations.
+Here, Rc-based (Reference Counting) strategies excel, as recent works in @perceus, @frame-limited, and @fp2 have started to establish a comprehensive set of Rc-based reuse analysis and optimizations.

-Compared to complex GC runtimes, RC is simpler and more straightforward.
+Compared to complex GC runtimes, Rc is simpler and more straightforward.
 For example, the inductively defined integer list reversing function can be translated into Rust using `Rc` in a standard manner as illustrated:

 #text(size: 12pt)[
 ```rs